mikelemilia/ped-conformational-analysis/README.md

 instance of the `ModelFeatures` class, if the first task has been chosen, or an instance of the `PEDFeatures` class, if the case of the second one, is initialized.

 > **N.B.
-The folder path that can be inserted can be absolute or relative.
+The folder path can be absolute or relative.
 Note that whenever a relative
-> path is provided, it must be referred to the working directory that has been already set as the project folder.**
+> path is provided, it must be referred to the working directory that is set as the project folder.**

+### Usage example
-An example of menu usage with `data` folder and PED00020 is here provided:
+Menu usage with `data` folder and PED00020 is here provided:

 ```
 == == == == == == == == == == == == == == == == == == ==